BrickBldr101/explain/README.md

 open command line in the correct repository as the script and type "python3 install.py"

 AFTER INSTALLATION:
-you are free to delete the extra folder if you wish
+the extra folder will be deleted

 current commands:
 ls